Podmalinsko Monastery: Location and buildings

-The monastery is situated in the valley of river Bukovica, next to its right bank, between the villages of Malinsko and Tušina in the region traditionally belonging to Drobnjaci and to Uskoci.
+The monastery is situated in the valley of the river Bukovica, next to its right bank, between the villages of Malinsko and Tušina in the region traditionally belonging to Drobnjaci and to Uskoci.

 The church of the monastery is dedicated to St. Michael.
 St. Michael was slava of Nemanjić family.
 North of the church there are ruins of the various buildings that once belonged to this monastery and small graveyard with the grave of Mirko Aleksić, a notable voivode of Malinsko who cut off the head of Smail-aga Čengić, killed by unknown Montenegrin fighter in 1840 on Mletičak plateau near the monastery.

 History

 It is believed to be built by Stephen Uroš I of Serbia around 1252.
 According to the legend, he built this monastery right after Stefan Vukanović Nemanjić built Morača Monastery.
 People were lined along 20 km route between the stone mine in Tušina village and the construction site of Morača Monastery.
-When building of the Morača Monastery was completed the stones that remained in the hands of the lined people were returned to place near the mine and used to build Podmalinsko Monastery.
+When the building of the Morača Monastery was completed the stones that remained in the hands of the lined people were returned to place near the mine and used to build Podmalinsko Monastery.
 The monastery was destroyed and rebuilt many times in its history.
 The monastery was gathering place of the members of Drobnjaci tribe who traditionally held meetings there, last time in 1840 to decide to inform Njegoš about their intention to kill Smail-aga Čengić.
 After this event Ottomans plundered Drobnjaci and destroyed the monastery.